ike-rs/ike/.github/CONTRIBUTING.md

 bun install
 ```

-In future we plan to make our own package manager
+In the future, we plan to make our own package manager

 4. Bundle ts code